 About WVU Core Arboretum

 WVU Core Arboretum is a public greenspace that has a botanical garden and an old growth forest preserve.
 We welcome visitors free of charge every day, from dawn to dusk.
-Free parking for visitors is available at the Arboretum parking lot or the adjacent WVU Coliseum Parking Lot.
-Nearby restrooms are in the WVU Creative Arts Center, across Monongahela Boulevard.
+Free parking for visitors is available at the Arboretum parking lot.
+The adjacent WVU Coliseum Parking Lot charges a small fee, payable only through ParkMobile app, during weekday business hours, but it is free on evenings after 4 pm and on weekends.
+Nearby restrooms are in the WVU Creative Arts Center, across Monongahela Boulevard, if it is open, and there are portable toilets in the Arboretum parking lot.
 Trail maps and other information are available free of charge at the information kiosk near the Arboretum parking lot.
-WVU Core Arboretum is managed by WVU Department of Biology
+WVU Core Arboretum is managed by WVU Department of Biology.

 WVU Core Arboretum is an outdoor facility dedicated to supporting the research, teaching, and service efforts of WVU by providing resources and opportunities for the study and enjoyment of plants, animals, and natural processes.
 The Arboretum also provides important recreational opportunities and pedestrian connections for WVU and Morgantown.
 Our resources and opportunities are shared freely with the public as well as the WVU community.